Andrew-Dupuis/gadgetron-wiki/Installation-for-dummies.md

 ```
 Remember that changes to `.bash_profile` do not take effect in old terminal windows unless you force them (so open new windows).
 After installing Homebrew, check for updates and the `brew doctor` before continuing.
 During the `brew install` processes, there will be a lot of messages.
 Keep an eye on these.
 In particular if it reports any directories cannot be written to, run `brew doctor` and follow advice about how to change ownership.

 If you need to repeat a step, then you probably need to repeat all steps after that to be safe.
-I find it safest to delete the gadgetron, ismrmrd and siemens-to-ismrmrd build folder
+If repeating a `make` step, I find it safest to delete the corresponding build folder (using `rm -rf build`) before using `mkdir build` to create a new, clean version.